rabi-shankar/MLEdgex/_mathematics/2019-12-04-matrix-and-linear-algebra.md

 ---
-name: Mathematical Modelling
+name: Matrix and Linear Algebra
 tags: [C#, XML, WPF]
-weight: 1
+weight: 5
 description: This project has an individual showcase page, not just a direct link to the project site or repo.
 ---